DISTA-IoT/smartville/readme.md

 ### Modify nodes
 Each node can be modified or replaced by manipulating the *node.dockerfile* and *star_topology.py* to fit the desired requirements.

+## Troubleshooting
+### gns3_server.conf is not found
+The file "gns3_server.conf" which contains GNS3's setup configuration should be generated automatically during GNS3 installation.However it's a known issue that this may not happen.
+The script *generate_default_conf.sh* can be run in terminal via:

+    sh generate_default_conf.sh

+It creates the default configration file in the default directory for linux *$HOME/.config/GNS3/2.2/*.

 ## Background
 ### SDN and OpenFlow characteristics